namadnuno/exclusible-challenge/README.md

 make up
 ```

-After the following messages are shown on the terminal: `Example app listening on port 8000` and `B-Band-Transponder listening on 3030`.
+After the following messages are shown on the terminal: `API is running on port 8000!` and `B-Band-Transponder ready for connections`.
 You will be able to access the following urls:
 - http://localhost:8000 - Api URL
 - http://localhost:8000/api-docs - Api documentation
 - http://localhost:3030 - Mini example frontend to interact with our socket